andycroll/andycroll.com/_posts/2024/2024-01-31-why-go-to-a-rails-or-ruby-conference.md

 Our jobs are increasingly remote, with our chosen career leading the charge in enabling sensible ways of remote working, but that doesn’t replace the need for human connection.

-A programming conference can provide a place for folks on your team to enjoy time together in, in person, in a work-like environment to rebuild connections
+A programming conference can provide a place for folks on your team to enjoy time together in person, in a work-like environment, to rebuild connections.

 The finest people, that I’m lucky to call friends, have been made or we’ve had our bonds strengthened due to attending a conference.
 Either existing teammates seen outside the normal day-to-day or strangers becoming friends or future colleagues.